efahssi/website/src/content/projects/zero-down-time-developer-transition/index.md

 During onboarding as Product Manager, I audited the existing development contract and discovered a structural misalignment: the agency's SaaS-style pricing ($X per user) created perverse incentives that ran counter to our organizational goal of membership growth.
 Every new member increased our technology costs.
 Combined with the need to evolve the product in a new strategic direction, we determined a vendor transition was necessary.

 The app was originally built as a pandemic response and had evolved organically over time.
-It was now core infrastructure for our business—managing peer group meetings, attendance, scheduling, and exclusive member content access.
+It was now core infrastructure for our business— managing peer group meetings, attendance, scheduling, and exclusive member content access.
 Any downtime would be unacceptable.

 ## 📋 Approach